prosvita/QIRIMTATARTILI/text/mark_tven/__tom_soyyerniñ_serguzeştleri/_chapter/mark_tven__tom_soyyerniñ_serguzeştleri_chapter_01.en.md

 "Well, I know.
 It's jam—that's what it is.
 Forty times I've said if you didn't let that jam alone I'd skin you.
-Hand me that switch."
+Hand me that switch.

-The switch hovered in the air—the peril was desperate— "My!
+The switch hovered in the air—the peril was desperate— My!

-Look behind you, aunt!"
+%- Oh,look behind you, aunt!

 The old lady whirled round, and snatched her skirts out of danger.
 The lad fled on the instant, scrambled up the high board-fence, and disappeared over it.